Konstantin Kalinin

 • approximate diagram of the EHR’s architecture

-Most development agencies love when a customer comes with a ready plan and a clear vision, so they can start executing without delay.
+Most development agencies love when a customer comes in with a ready plan and a clear vision, so they can start building without delay.
 Others, like Topflight, prefer to help you form your strategy, sometimes starting with nothing but a napkin sketch.

-For example, we’d take you through a well-defined discovery process and help you align your EHR vision with your end goals tied to specific ROI metrics.
+We’d take you through a discovery process and help shape your EHR vision around specific ROI metrics.

-EHR system doctor abstractionAt the end of this step, you will have a solid understanding of why you are building the EHR system and a rough vision of its components.
-Here we come close to one thing that’s often overlooked by people sharing their thoughts on EMR software development.
+By the end of this step, you’ll have a clear sense of why you’re building the EHR system and a rough vision of its components.
+The next one is compliance, which a lot of EMR software development conversations breeze past.

 Related: How to Build a Medical Startup